 “Beware on the Day of Judgment, I shall, myself, be the accuser against him who wrongs a non-Muslim citizen (of a Muslim State) or Lays on him a responsibility greater than he can bear, or deprives him of anything that belongs to him.”

 History provides many examples of Muslims’ respect towards other faiths.
 For instance, prior to the Spanish Inquisition, Jews and Christians lived and prospered in Spain for centuries under Muslim rule.
-Another well known example is when Omar, the second successor to Prophet Mohammad, entered Jerusalem.
+Another well known example is when Umar, the second political successor to Prophet Muhammad, entered Jerusalem.
 He refused to pray inside the Church of the Holy Sepulcher.
-He was concerned that some overzealous Muslim in the future might destroy the Church and build a Mosque in his honor.
+He was concerned that some overzealous Muslim in the future might destroy the church and build a Mosque in his honor.

 Do Islam and Christianity have different origins?